laxman0413/Checking-the-given-url-is-valid-or-not-/README.md

-# Getting Started with Create React App
+# A react Application which checks weather the given url is valid or not

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was create on the main concept of regx using react js.This was my First Project

 ## Available Scripts